Read Smith’s UPDATED plans as of August 5, 2020,

 Performance Instrument Resources

-The department’s instrument resources include excellent keyboards.
-Two Steinway “D”s, a Hamburg Steinway “C,” three harpsichords and three pipe organs (in the Helen Hills Hills Chapel and John M. Greene Hall) are regularly used for teaching and performance.
+The Department’s instrument resources include excellent performance pianos and keyboard instruments: two Steinway “D”s, a Hamburg Steinway “C,” three harpsichords and three pipe organs (in the Helen Hills Hills Chapel and John M. Greene Hall) are regularly used for teaching and performance.
 The department’s fortepiano was built in 1985 by Robert E. Smith after a design by Conrad Graf.

 Digital Music Lab